• 00:00 – Meet Dr. Sunita Sah: Her Story of Transformation

 Defying with Dignity: A Roadmap to Self-Advocacy

 Dr. Sah’s new book outlines her five-step framework for defiance, and friends, it’s brilliant.
-Here’s the gist:
+Here’s what happens when you stand up to someone effectively:

 1. Feel the Tension – Listen to that gut feeling that tells you something’s off.